arch-js/arch/docs/07-livescript.md

 LiveScript just makes the fact that React doesn’t need a template language obvious.
 Semantically, a component tag is really just a function call that optionally takes an object with props and a list of children or multiple individual child components.

-To achieve this functional declarative style, Reflex uses a think wrapper around `React.DOM` and React components, that creates the element factory functions.
+To achieve this functional declarative style, Arch uses a think wrapper around `React.DOM` and React components, that creates the element factory functions.
 The reason we need those is the new React API introduced in version 0.12, where defining a component doesn’t automatically create a factory function that lets you directly render that component by calling it.

-Reflex’s goal is to make the UI as functional and declarative as possible.
-While `reflex.dom` was created out of necessity, it lets us support a few convenient API formats React itself doesn’t, like for example the ability to create elements without explicit (often empty) props
+Arch’s goal is to make the UI as functional and declarative as possible.
+While `arch.dom` was created out of necessity, it lets us support a few convenient API formats React itself doesn’t, like for example the ability to create elements without explicit (often empty) props

 ```
-image = reflex.dom require ‘./image’
+image = arch.dom require ‘./image’
-dom = reflex.dom
+dom = arch.dom

 render: ->
   dom.div do